usdoj-crt/beta-ada/_pages/_topics/community-integration.md

 people start to see what is possible for their own lives.

-## What is a reasonable modification?
+{% details What is a reasonable modification? %}

 A reasonable modification refers to the way a state/local government changes how it operates to stop discriminating against people with disabilities.
 The ADA requires these changes when they